LennardF1989/BF2042-Portal-Docs/docs/blocks/SetTeamId.md

 Sets the target **Player** team using the provided **TeamId**.
 This will force the **Player** back to the deploy screen.

-_Note: this block is not supported in Free For All and currently does not work with AI._
+_Note: this block is not supported in Free For All._

 ### Inputs